|On this page…|

 stty speed 4800 < /dev/ttyS0 > /dev/ttyS0

 If you have devices that present themselves as serial ports on your operating system, you can use them as virtual USB serial ports in MATLAB.
 An example of such devices would be a USB Serial Dongle.
-For Bluetooth® devices, you can use the Bluetooth support in the Instrument Control Toolbox™.
+For Bluetooth® devices, use the Bluetooth support in the Instrument Control Toolbox™.
 See Bluetooth Interface Overview for more information.

 MATLAB can communicate with these devices as long as the serial drivers provided by the device vendor are able to emulate the native hardware.
 Certain software, like HyperTerminal, does not require the device driver to fully implement and support the native hardware.